15 Easy Ways To Clean Your Shower (& Keep It That Way)

 Not just for sandwiches!

-If your hair gets everywhere then get yourself a plug guard.
+If your hair gets everywhere, then get yourself a plug guard.
 It sits over your shower or bath plughole and catches all those bits that might clog your drain.
-You'll be surprised how much it catches and it means you won't have to unblock the drain at a later date.
+You'll be surprised how much it catches, and it means you won't have to unblock the drain later.

 If it's too late, read our guide on how to remove hair from drains.